 As promised, a sightseeing tour of the completed interior.
 I know it all looks a bit "ropey" but it's better to show some detail, as opposed to the empty crepuscular rays that shine through the other doors and hatches.The missing small details I mentioned earlier (cables etc.) remain a mystery.
 Thankfully, those area's cannot be seen on my half opened version.
 Note release handle for the CRIB device.

 There's still some problems to be faced, but I'll cross those bridges when I come to them.
 For now though I'm gonna take a rest and soak my aching feet.

 This time we'll take a wander around the main body.

 Note that the undiching beam has been placed in it's normal position.
 Some points that I learned from the Tankette mag ...

 For Mk.V remove the rivets on the hull sides, just in front of the top edge of the sponsons.

 The sponson doors have another Mk.IV feature and that is the old prism vision boxes.
 These are to be replaced by the typical Mk.V rotating versions.
-Going by museum pictures, these are the triangular one's that are on the Meng kit.
-I intend to get "caught up" in these small corrections before priming, just in case some other info winds it's way to me in the meantime.
+Going by museum pictures, these are the triangular one's that can be cut off the Meng kit.

 As you can see, I've changed the normal tracks for Masterclub's 26½ inch wide tracks.
 Clipping all the links together was an easy dowhill stroll.
 However, all this was negated by the uphill struggle to fit them to the Takom kit.
 I'll spare you most of the manic hacking and tearing of the wheels and get 'wired' into the figures for the next outing.